Oversleeping: How Much Rest is Too Much?

 Other risks identified by research include:

-- Breast Cancer: A large study assessed sleep habits and breast cancer risk.
-They found that sleep duration over seven hours increased breast cancer risk.
+- Breast Cancer: A large review of many studies that assessed sleep habits and breast cancer risk found that sleep duration over seven hours increased breast cancer risk.
 This was particularly true for estrogen receptor-positive breast cancer.

 - Diabetes: A study of middle-age and elderly Chinese examined sleep and diabetes.
 They found that people sleeping more than 10 hours were 42% more likely to develop diabetes.
-Those sleeping over 10 hours and taking daytime naps were 72% more likely to develop diabetes.
+Those sleeping over 10 hours and taking daytime naps of more than an hour were 72% more likely to develop diabetes.

 - Weight Gain: One six-year study of adult sleep habits found long and short sleepers gained more weight.
 People sleeping more than 9 hours gained more body fat than people with 7-8 hour sleep durations.

-- Kidney issues: Studies identify some links between chronic kidney disease and long sleep.
-It’s also associated with hyperfiltration, which is related to Type 1 diabetes.
+- Kidney issues: Studies identify some links between long sleep and chronic kidney disease.

 Diagnosing Oversleeping: Complex Causes